Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Introduction

 By answering these questions, this survey provides not only a structured overview of the current landscape but also a clear roadmap.
 This roadmap, informed by systems engineering principles, is intended to guide the transition of LLM-based testing from academic exploration to robust industrial practice.

-To present our analysis systematically, the subsequent sections of this paper are organized as follows.
-Section~\ref{sec:background} lays the foundation for our argument.
-By reviewing the classic principles of automated unit test generation, we precisely define the ``semantic gap'' that traditional methods struggle to overcome and clarify why large language models are seen as a pivotal technology for addressing it.
+The remainder of this survey is organized as follows: Section~\ref{sec:background} lays the foundation for our argument.
+By reviewing the classic principles of automated unit test generation, we precisely define the semantic gap that traditional methods struggle to overcome and clarify why large language models are seen as a pivotal technology for addressing it.
 Section~\ref{sec:researchmeth} details the methodology of our systematic literature review.
 The core of the paper then answers our three research questions.
-Section~\ref{sec:rq1} deconstructs the strategies for using LLMs (RQ1).
-Section~\ref{sec:rq2} maps the ecosystem of software engineering techniques used to enhance and constrain this engine (RQ2).
+Section~\ref{sec:rq1} deconstructs the generative phase of the unit test lifecycle, analyzing how LLM utilization approaches are applied to context analysis, test prefix generation, and oracle inference (RQ1).
+Section~\ref{sec:rq2} investigates the quality assurance and enhancement phase, mapping the mechanisms for iterative repair, synergy with traditional software engineering tools, and test refactoring (RQ2).
 Section~\ref{sec:rq3} takes a broader view to examine current technical challenges and identify opportunities for future research (RQ3).
 We then position our study by discussing threats to its validity in Section~\ref{sec:threats} and comparing it with related work in Section~\ref{sec:related}.
 Finally, Section~\ref{sec:conclusion} summarizes the paper and reiterates our core insights regarding the evolutionary path of the field.